pypa/packaging.python.org/source/tutorials/packaging-projects.rst

     Homepage = "https://github.com/pypa/sampleproject"
     Bug Tracker = "https://github.com/pypa/sampleproject/issues"

-The options allowed here are defined in the :ref:`project metadata specification <declaring-project-metadata>`.
+The fields allowed here are defined in the :ref:`project metadata specification <declaring-project-metadata>`.
 In short, they are:

 - ``name`` is the *distribution name* of your package.
 This can be any name as long as it only contains letters, numbers, ``_`` , and ``-``.
-It also must not already be taken on pypi.org. **Be sure to update this with your username,** as this ensures you won't try to upload a package with the same name as one which already exists.
+It also must not already be taken on PyPI. **Be sure to update this with your username,** as this ensures you won't try to upload a package with the same name as one which already exists.
 - ``version`` is the package version.
 See the :ref:`version specifier specification <version-specifiers>` for more details on versions.
 Some build backends allow it to be specified another way, such as from a file or a git tag.
 - ``authors`` is used to identify the author of the package; you specify a name and an email for each author.
 You can also list ``maintainers`` in the same format.
 - ``description`` is a short, one-sentence summary of the package.
-- ``readme`` is a detailed description of the package.
-This is shown on the package detail page on the Python Package Index.
-The long description is loaded from :file:`README.md` (which is a common pattern).
+- ``readme`` is a path to a file containing a detailed description of the package.
+This is shown on the package detail page on PyPI.
+  In this case, the description is loaded from :file:`README.md` (which is a common pattern).
 There also is a more advanced table form described in the :ref:`project metadata specification <declaring-project-metadata>`.
 - ``requires-python`` gives the versions of Python supported by your project.
 Installers like :ref:`pip` will look back through older versions of packages until it finds one that has a matching Python version.